2001 Honda Insight review: Retro Road Test

 Pub fact

-The legendary original Honda NSX was handcrafted at the firm’s specially-built Tochigi plant, but declining sales towards the end of its life meant the Insight and S2000 were assembled at the same factory.
+The legendary original Honda NSX was handcrafted at the firm’s specially-built Tochigi factoryt, but declining sales towards the end of its life meant the Insight and S2000 were assembled at the same plant.

-Yes, this 83.1mpg hybrid was built alongside a mid-engined, Ferrari-baiting supercar.
+So yes, this holier-than-thou 83.1mpg hybrid was built alongside a mid-engined, Ferrari-baiting supercar.

 ALSO READ: